 Federal and state laws confirm the responsibility of trucking companies.
 For instance, drivers of tractor-trailers must keep accurate logbooks confirming that the driver has not been driving too long and has had adequate rest.
 49 C.F.R. § 398.6.
 Truck drivers must regularly inspect their trucks, must keep the trucks from rolling away out of control while they’re being inspected, and must not park their trucks in ways that put other people in danger.
 See 49 C.F.R. § 396.3.
 Trucking companies have a legal duty to hire honest, competent drivers and keep their trucks in good working order.
 Coe v.
 Carroll & Carroll, Inc., 308 Ga.
 App.
 777, 785-86 (2011); Fouts v.
 Builders Transport, Inc., 222 Ga.
 App.
 568, 570 (1996).
-Clearly, truck drivers must not consume alcohol or other intoxicating substances on the job.
+Truck drivers should not consume alcohol or other intoxicating substances in any amount while on the job.
 49 C.F.R. § 382.205.
-Again, hiring a knowledgable and smart truck accident lawyer who understands the rules, the justice system, and the way to present a truck accident injury to a jury is important.
+Hiring a knowledgeable and smart truck accident lawyer who understands the rules, the justice system, and the way to present a truck accident injury to a jury is important.

 As soon as a collision happens, most trucking companies move to cover their tracks.
 They hire ‘investigators’ who rush to the scene of the wreck and they hire lawyers to deny to deny that the company did anything wrong.
 But when we cross-examined this truck company owner, the truth came out.

 Trucking companies often deny responsibility when they should admit it.
 Through this cross-examination of the trucking company’s Safety Director, we got to the heart of the matter.

 After a terrorist attack overseas in which a commercial truck was driven into a crowd of innocent people, news reporters sought out Butler Tobin for expert analysis of the dangers created by a large commercial vehicle.